Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 When deciding the type of custody order, judges in Singapore consider a range of non-exhaustive factors, all of which aim to determine the best arrangement for the child’s well-being.

-Similarly, the financial ability of each parent is evaluated, but having more financial resources does not automatically grant an advantage in custody arrangements.
+Similarly, each parent’s financial ability is evaluated, but having more financial resources does not automatically confer an advantage in custody arrangements.

 Supportive family members, the child’s age, and the overall stability of each parent – The Court does not prioritise any one factor over the others.
-Instead, it looks at the entire picture to determine what custody arrangement best serves the child’s needs.
+Instead, it considers the whole picture to determine which custody arrangement best serves the child’s needs.

 It’s important to note that factors like citizenship do not inherently influence the Court’s decision.
 A parent with Singapore citizenship does not have an automatic advantage in custody disputes.